wouterdeberg/laravel-elastic-email/README.md

-# FLUX - Laravel Elastic Email
+# FlexFlux - Laravel Elastic Email

 Laravel Elastic Email is a wrapper for Elastic Email.
 You can send e-mails in your project just like you usually do with Laravel's native mailers, the package makes sure the e-mails are send via the Elastic Email API using your Elastic Email account.